Georges de Nantes

-Georges de Nantes (3 April 1924 – 15 February 2010), better known as "Abbé de Nantes" was a theologian and Catholic father following the traditionalist catholic faction.
+Georges de Nantes (3 April 1924 – 15 February 2010), better known as "Abbé de Nantes" was a theologian and traditionalist Catholic priest.
 He was the founder of the League for Catholic Counter-Reformation (in French Ligue de la Contre-Réforme catholique) considered a cult by the French non-profit UNADFI.

+In 1962, he was briefly detained by French police because of his outspoken support for French Algeria.
+A prolific writer, he produced an important, scholarly study on the Three Secrets of Fatima in French (later translated into English).

-After his prediction of Millennialism and end of the world failed to materialise, Abbé de Nantes' movement known as CRC (contre-réforme catholique) was renamed Ligue de la contre-réforme catholique au XXIe siècle.
+After his predictions of epochal events in the years preceding the turn of the millennium failed to materialise, including a catastrophic global conflict, Abbé de Nantes' movement known as CRC (contre-réforme catholique) was renamed Ligue de la contre-réforme catholique au XXIe siècle.

 Sanctions

-Because of his controversial views, the Roman Catholic Church subjected him to canonical sanctions forbidding him from presiding over mass and from giving sacraments.
+Because of his controversial views, the Roman Catholic Church subjected him to canonical sanctions forbidding him to celebrate Mass and the other sacraments in 1966.
 In 1973, he published a liber accusationis against Pope Paul VI.
 He repeated further accusations against Pope John Paul II.

 The Congregation for the Doctrine of the Faith issued a notification on 10 August 1969 stating that Abbé Georges de Nantes had continued to maintain his views on the council, the aggiornamento of the Church, the French episcopate, and the so-called "heresies" of Pope Paul VI and had thereby "disqualified the entirety of his writings and his activities".
 The Congregation of the Doctrine of the Faith issued another notification published in L'Osservatore Romano of 16–17 May 1983, stating that de Nantes had come to Rome to present a "Book of Accusation against Pope John Paul II for Heresy, Schism and Scandal" and that the Secretary of the Congregation had received him, as instructed by the Pope, but had refused to accept from him a book that contained unjustified gravely offensive accusations of the same character as those that de Nantes had directed against Pope Paul VI in a book published in 1973.
 It added that the refusal of de Nantes to retract his previous attacks on Pope Paul VI and the Second Vatican Council, to which he was now adding attacks on Pope John Paul II, made it impossible to believe in the sincerity of his declaration in 1978 and 1981 of a desire for reconciliation to which the Pope remained always disposed.

 His followers considered him a "man of God" delegated to fight the Anti-Christ and a defender of the faith (fidei defensor) against the modernistic trends in the church, particularly after the decisions of the Second Vatican Council (Vatican II).
 Despite the official sanctions, Georges de Nantes also continued his pastoral activities within his community and continued celebrating mass.
 In his later years, he suffered from Parkinson's disease.